Why Do Golf Balls Break Towards Water? (Explained)

 It might be hard at first, but experts recommend it so highly because more force on the green is observed to do better than not enough.

-On average, pro golfers need to put in three to four hours of practice every day, and a lot of that time will be dedicated towards putting.
+On average, pro golfers need to put in three to four hours of practice every day, and a lot of that time will be dedicated to putting.
 It’s not easy getting that perfect putt, I know.

-We both need the right technique and practice to lower our chances of having the ball path breaking.
+We both need the right technique and practice to lower our chances of having the ball path-breaking.

 Do all the swings I make before the green affect the putt I will make?